Kyle Rudolph: Retirement

 On September 4, 2023, Rudolph announced his retirement from professional football.
 Rudolph began working as a Big Ten analyst for Peacock, and co-hosts a Sunday night show on Fox Sports Radio starting in the fall of 2023.

+Philanthropy

+In 2021, Rudolph co-founded the charitable sweepstakes company Alltroo with NHL left wing Jason Zucker.
+The company lets users support charitable causes and receive entries to win prizes in the form of experiences or vehicles, often with celebrities or athletes attached.